QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Japan and Greece both had a history of rapid growth in the 1960s, but have experienced slowed economic expansion in the past decade.

-We can see there is a downward trend in addition to fluctuations in the growth rate
+We can observe a descending trend in addition to fluctuations in the growth rate

 ```{code-cell} ipython3
 fig, ax = plt.subplots()